This post has been updated: Five Best with Ceramides 2014

 Osmotics Anti-Radical Age Defense

-Osmotics Anti-Radical Age Defense ($111 in the shop).
+Osmotics Anti-Radical Age Defense ($111).
 This classic from Osmotics stands the test of time.
 It is great for wrinkles, broken veins and skin tone.
 As well as ceramide (a favorite Osmotics ingredient), this anti-aging treatment attacks free radicals that damage skin cells in three different ways, with carnosine and aldenine.
 Aldenine is also an exciting ingredient.
 A combination of soy, wheat and tripeptide 1, it boosts the production of collagen III (type we had when we were children), and protects the cells from photodamage.
 It’s supposedly able to boost collagen production by 300% in just seven days.
 Anti-Radical Age Defense is a wrinkle repairer and mender of broken veins.

 Skinfinite Platimum 1% Retinol

 Skinfinite Platimum 1% Retinol ($63 in the shop).
 Yes, this has ceramide, but it also has a 1% retinol.
 It is one of the few retinol creams that get my vote.
 It doesn’t seem to irritate and there are good results within two months.
 Skinfinite chose ceramide 2, which enhances the expression of a special enzyme that is anti-inflammatory.
 Another active here is beta glucan, known to enhance the immune system.
 Skin is hydrated with shea butter and sodium hyaluronate, so unlike many retinols, Skinfinite Platinum is not drying.

 Snowberry Rich Nourishing Day Cream